I made more marker pouches this past fortnight.

 Zip up the pouch to check that the zipper is correctly installed.
 By "correctly", I mean that when zipped up, the batting side should face out, as shown.
 This is the surface that will be covered by the fancy outer fabric.
 You want the lining fabric to be inside the pouch.

 Also check that the tail end of the zipper freely extends out of the pouch and towards the back.
-In other words, the pouch should look just like the finished version, except "with clothes".
+In other words, the pouch should look just like the finished version, except it now has just the batting instead of the actual outer fabric.

 Step 4 - Add the outer fabric.